eugejoh/WHOmortality/README.md

 Import WHO Raw Files
 --------------------

-The `import_who()` allows the user to choose which raw files to import into R. The example below imports the mortality and population data into R from the locally extracted files.
+The `import_who()` function allows the user to choose which raw files to import into R. The example below imports the mortality and population data into R from the locally extracted files.
+For the ICD-10 mortality tables (`part1` and `part2`) are automatically combined together after the tables are imported, with a total of 3,767,064 rows. *Note the resulting data.frame requires ~1.1GB of memory*.

 ``` r
 mort_df <- import_who(dest_dir, "mort")